-The "Cradle of the Renaissance," Florence is one of Europe's most beautiful, and busiest, cities.
+As the “Cradle of the Renaissance,” Florence is one of Europe’s most beautiful and busiest cities.
 More than 4 million visitors descend on Florence annually, lured by spectacular art and architecture.

-Hidden Gems and Secret Destinations in Florence Italy
+Hidden Gems and Secret Spots in Florence Italy

 1. Chapel of the Magi | Capella dei Magi